JackyChiu/Waker/README.md

 ## Current Features
 - Create multiple alarms
-- Alarm goes off in foreground or background (There are limitations on this, planned to be improved).
+- Weekday repeat options
 - Snooze functionality
+- Alarm goes off in foreground or background (There are limitations on this, planned to be improved)
 - Alarm goes off even when in "Do not Disturb mode"

 ## Planned Feature